cedar/plugins/readme.md

 **BufferThief**: This step can grab any buffer from a step in the same architecture and output the data in the buffer.
 Use with caution, as this may lead to issues due to unsafe/unlocked data.

 **Demultiplexer**: Splits a vector (1xn or nx1 matrix) into individual scalars (1x1 matrices).

+**ElementwiseDivide**: To input matrices Nom and Denom will be divided elementwisely.
+The output is Nom/(Denom + scalar). "scalar" is a scalar and configurable parameter.
+This value is added to all elements in the Denom matrix to prevent dividing by zero or very small values.

 **MatrixThreadDecoupler**: A looped step that makes a copy of its input matrix.
 This may help make threads more independent of each other.